vkocubinsky/SublimeTableEditor/README.rst

 Difference from emacs org-mode table editor
 -------------------------------------------

-The main difference is emacs use character '+' in separator line, sublime text editor use character '|'.
+The first difference is emacs use character '+' in separator line, sublime text editor use character '|'.
 ::
     Emacs table:
     | col 1  | col2   | col3   |